Table of Contents

 - End-stage may need subcutaneous opiate pumps

 Mesothelioma denotes primary malignant tumor of the mesothelium.
-It is aggressive tumor fatal to patient. it has very poor prognosis.
+It is an aggressive tumor fatal to patients.
+It has a very poor prognosis.
 It typically affects middle-aged men with a history of asbestos exposure and has a lag phase from exposure to disease of about 20-40 years.
 The risk of developing mesothelioma increases proportionately to the amount of inhaled asbestos fibers.
 Few professions ill-famous for asbestos exposure are dockers, engineers, shipbuilders, boilermakers; and those in building trades such as plumbers, carpenters, and electricians.

 Early on; mesotheliomas present with exudative pleural effusion.
 Chest wall pain, weight loss, anemia and malaise follow.
 Distinctive radiological features can be appreciated only at later stages